Bigg Boss 11’s Priyank Sharma’s Reaction After A Fan Proposed Him Will Make Us Say 'AWW'

 He shared the video on Instagram and wrote, "And she made the entire jury panel cry today along with me.
 I just wanna thank you for the kind of emotion you have for me and to all the people who have the mutual feelings."

-Priyank Feels Bad As He Fail To Reply To All His Fans
+Priyank Feels Bad As He Fails To Reply To All His Fans

 "I just feel a little bad that I fail to reply each one of you since it's next to impossible for me.
 But just want to tell you all and the entire family of mine that I am really thankful to all of you."